 Basic necessities are crucial for progress and change, and ACFFC makes sure that none of the youth in our program lack for any of these.
-We provide registration, school supplies, exam fees, tutors, tuition, food, clean water, medical care for our students.
+We provide registration, school supplies, exam fees, tutors, tuition, food, clean water, and medical care for our students.
 All ACFFC participants and their families have a safe place to live.
 We partner with families to ensure that our children and young adults have what they need to succeed.

 ACFFC uses art to inspire our students to be independent, productive members of society.
 We believe that the self-sufficiency learned through competency in art is invaluable.
-Youth in our program learn to become master artisans, painters, photographers and mosaic artists.
+Youth in our program learn to become master artisans, painters, photographers, and mosaic artists.
 Through art, they are changing the face of their home city, Jacmel.
 The arts are helping create their future.

 The school system in Haiti is not free, and many children there are not able to attend due to costs.
 ACFFC ensures that all of our students attend school.
 We pay for registration, school supplies, exam fees, tutors, and tuition.
 ACFFC also has its own after-school curriculum, which includes critical thinking, creativity as a process, community service, collaboration, environmentalism, and social justice.

 We look forward to the day that our oldest youth will be self-reliant and successful, using the skills and lessons they learned at the ACFFC.
 Our hope is that they will continue to foster their sense of community with the ACFFC long after they are no longer youth in the program.
 Our young adults are, and will continue to be, role models for the younger children and teenagers.
-Our vision for the future involves replicating this model in a number of locations throughout Haiti.